simme/browbeat/README.md

 to the exact same function as was given to `on()`.

 ### `broadcast(_message_)`

+Sends a message to all open windows on the same domain.
+Will trigger the `broadcast` event with the message as the only argument to the handler.

 ### `messageMaster(_message_)`

+Sends a message to the master.
+Will trigger the `master` message on the master only, the handler recieves the messages.

 ### `messageSlave(_message_)`

+Sends a message to all slaves.
+Will trigger the event `slave` on all open windows that are not the master.
+The handler recieves the message as it's only argument.

 ### `sendMessage(_message_, _data_)`

+Let's you trigger an arbitrary event on all windows other then the current one.
+You can use this to dispatch custom events.

+Note that _data_ can only be serialized data, ie. you need to stringify JSON first or similar.

 ## Events